ingresso-group/slate/source/includes/_events.md

 Parameter | Description
 --------- | -----------
 `event_id_list` | A comma separated list of event IDs e.g. `25DR` for a single event; `1VLG,1YYO,25DR` for multiple events.
-`add_add_ons` | (Optional) Include a list of add-on events per event (these are events or merchandise related to the event searched for that can be included in a trolley for up-sell)
+`add_add_ons` | (Optional) Include a list of add-on events per event (these are events or merchandise related to the event searched for that can be included in a trolley for upsell).
+It is more common to request these with [add-ons](#add-ons)
-`add_upsells` | (Optional) Include a list of up-sell events per event (these are related events that the customer may be interested in as well as the base event)
+`add_upsells` | (Optional) Include a list of upsell events per event (these are related events that the customer may be interested in as well as the base event)

 These parameters can be passed in to request additional data for each event, and are described in more detail in the [additional parameters](#additional-parameters) section below: